 At the Law Offices of Diane J.N.
-Morin, we know that one of your biggest concerns when you face the prospects of a California divorce is your children.
+Morin INC., we know that one of your biggest concerns when you face the prospects of a California divorce is your children.
 You hate the thought of breaking up their home and wish there were some way to make things easier for them.
 Perhaps there is.
 Have you and your spouse considered joint custody?

 Joint custody has become widely prevalent in the past decade and now represents the custody arrangement of choice for a vast majority of judges, divorce attorneys, legislators, child psychologists and divorced parents themselves.